rupinas/LAPINE/docs/installation.rst

 Packages
 ''''''''

-LAPINE requires the following Python packages and you can install them using conda.
+LAPINE requires the following Python packages and you can install them using ``conda``.

 - Numpy : 1.18.5
 - Pandas : 1.3.0